scikit-learn-contrib/qolmat/README.rst

 **How does Qolmat work ?**

-Qolmat simplifies the selection process of a data imputation algorithm.
-It does so by comparing of various methods based on different evaluation metrics.
+Qolmat simplifies the process of selecting a data imputation algorithm by comparing various methods based on different evaluation metrics.
 It is compatible with scikit-learn.
-Evaluation and comparison are based on the standard approach to select some observations, set their status to missing, and compare their imputation with their true values.
+The evaluation and comparison are based on the standard approach of selecting certain observations, setting their status to missing, and comparing their imputed values with their true values.

-More specifically, from the initial dataframe with missing value, we generate additional missing values (N samples).
+More specifically, from the initial dataframe with missing value, we generate additional missing values (N folds).
 On each sample, different imputation models are tested and reconstruction errors are computed on these artificially missing entries.
 Then the errors of each imputation model are averaged and we eventually obtained a unique error score per model.
 This procedure allows the comparison of different models on the same dataset.

 .. image:: https://raw.githubusercontent.com/Quantmetry/qolmat/main/docs/images/schema_qolmat.png